-Are you looking for newsworthy stories to cover but dont know where to start?
-Here are some places you can dig up stories worth writing about right in your own hometown.
-Once youre written your story, see if you can get it published in the local community paper, or put it on your blog.
+Are you looking for newsworthy stories to cover but don’t know where to start?
+Here are some places you can dig up ideas for news articles worth writing about right in your own hometown.
+Once you’re written your article, see if you can get it published in the local community paper, or put it on your blog.

 The Police Precinct